Question-to-Knowledge (Q2K): Multi-Agent Generation of Inspectable Facts for Product Mapping: Introduction

 Instead of pursuing model fine-tuning as existing studies suggest~\cite{xue2023pumgpt,de2022multi,cheng2024commerce,qiu2021query}, we take a different direction: \emph{Can a new SKU mapping framework be built directly on top of general-purpose LLMs, without costly and inflexible retraining?} Continuous fine-tuning is not only expensive but hard to maintain under the dynamic nature of e-commerce, where product catalogs evolve rapidly and diverge from training distributions.
 Moreover, SKU mapping inherently requires access to up-to-date product information, making web search indispensable: attributes such as availability, branding, or origin change frequently, and static models cannot reliably capture these shifts.
 Our goal is to treat the LLM as a flexible reasoning module that can adapt immediately to new products, remain cost-efficient, and avoid the overhead of retraining with each update.

 To address these challenges, we propose \emph{Question-to-Knowledge (Q2K)}, a novel multi-agent framework that transforms SKU mapping into a process of generating and validating inspectable facts.
-Compared to prior methods that rely solely on surface similarity or opaque model predictions, Q2K explicitly decomposes the mapping task into three coordinated agents:
+Compared to prior methods that rely solely on surface similarity or opaque model predictions and motivated by recent advances in query reformulation utilizing LLMs~\cite{wang2023query2doc,alaofi2023can,jia2024mill,nachimovsky2025multi,seo2025qa}, Q2K explicitly decomposes the mapping task into three coordinated agents:

 \paragraph{Reasoning Agent} which analyzes a base--candidate product pair and generates targeted attribute-specific disambiguation questions (e.g., brand, origin, specification, quantity) to identify missing or ambiguous features;